junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 820
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 820

-> To establish the New Philadelphia National Historical Park in the State of Illinois as a unit of the National Park System, and for other purposes.
+> To establish the New Philadelphia National Historic Site in the State of Illinois as a unit of the National Park System, and for other purposes.

 ## § 1.
 Short title